 - Remember that any feat the players have access to, NPCs also have access to.

-The first parts of observant don’t seem too intimidating, but that last point is killer.
+The first parts of the 5e observant feat don’t seem too intimidating, but that last point is killer.
 However, when you put this feat into practice it breaks a lot of games at low, middle, and high levels.

 What this feat does: